 Then there was the pair of presenters from Ukraine.
 And, whoa boy, did they bring out the flash to their costumes.
 The other presenters were conservative in style, but these two… well, these two didn’t forget to add culture to their outfits… although I fear they imbibed on some of that champagne.
 The Logo commentators were right in this aspect: Somebody is going to pick these outfits for their next Halloween costume.

 But those were the jury results.
 The “televoting” results followed, and the hosts really knew how to build the suspense.
 The Logo commentary noted that the long suspense-building pauses rivaled Ryan Seacrest’s pauses on American Idol.
-Going from lowest viewer vote total to highest, the suspense resulted in the above noted win for “1944” and Ukraine.
+Going from the lowest viewer vote total to the highest, the suspense resulted in the above noted win for “1944” and Ukraine.
 And it was a good choice in the end; “1944” is indeed a powerful song with a powerful message.

 But was everyone happy about the result?
 Well… of course not, and here is where I fear that nationalism may have creeped into the reaction.
 There was the reaction from some in Russia claiming political bias among the juries and griping that their entry should have taken home the trophy since it was tops among the audience voters.
 Then there was an online petition set up to ask the European Broadcasting Union to void the results and strip “1944” of the win just because it wasn’t the top point recipient in either the jury or audience votes (the former went to the entrant from Australia).
 Naturally, the EBU dismissed the petition, stating flatly that “1944” and Ukraine are the rightful winners.